ismet55555/PDW-Asym-2Link/README.md

 ## Walker Parameters
 ### Masses and Mass Positions
-[TODO]
+This passive dynamic walker simulation model has the ability to be defined asymmetrically in its masses and mass positions along the walker's legs.
+There are two masses per leg, while one single mass defines the hip.
+The two masses along each leg can be distributed in any way along the leg for each side.

-### Mass Positions
+The paramters are defined as show in the figure below:
-[TODO]
+<p align="center">[Insert Figure Here]</p>

 ### Foot Shape
 This model is unique because it is possible to alter the foot shape (or roll over shape) of either foot.
-The foot shape for this model can be defined as a radius around the walker's ankle as:
+The foot shape for this model can be defined as a continous and variable radius around the walker's ankle as:

 <p align="center">radius<sub>foot</sub> = angle*A + B</p>